 One year left

-Ovechkin may have played his last NHL match.
+Ovechkin may have played his last NHL game.
 It's not given that the 39-year-old will continue despite having one year left on the contract.

 It's too early to talk about the future, he says.

-The meeting became a tight story, where visiting Carolina took the lead in the tenth minute of the first period with a full hit by Jordan Staal.
+The meeting became a tight story, where visiting Carolina took the lead in the first period's tenth minute with a full hit signed Jordan Staal.

-The home team managed to equalize a few minutes later and had a puck in goal in the second period, but this was disallowed.
-Instead, the result stood until 18.01 in the third act, when Svetjnikov became the match hero with assists from Sean Walker and Seth Jarvis.
-The latter then saw to it that nailed the final score 3-1 in an open net a short while later.
+The home team managed to equalize a few minutes later had a puck in goal in the second period, but this was ruled out.
+Instead, the result stood until 18.01 in the third act, when Svechnikov became the match hero with assists from Sean Walker and Seth Jarvis.
+The latter saw to it that nailed the final result 3-1 in an open net a short while later.

-Washington's exit means that defenseman Rasmus Sandin could become relevant for Tre Kronor's team in the home World Championship.
+Washington's exit means that defenseman Rasmus Sandin could become actual for Tre Kronor's team in the home World Championship.

-In the semifinals, Carolina will face the winner of the match series between Florida and Toronto 3-2.
+In the semifinals, Carolina will face the winner of the match series between Florida and Toronto, which Florida leads 3-2.

-In tonight's other quarterfinal meeting, Winnipeg crushed Dallas 4-0 and thus managed to reduce the match series to 2-3.
+In tonight's other quarterfinal match, Winnipeg crushed Dallas 4-0 and managed to reduce the match series to 2-3.

 Winnipeg–Dallas: 2–3